 There are many rules in investing that can help you determine a good purchase from a bad one.
 One of the most important is to diversify your portfolio.

-As tempting as a real estate purchase might be in the Central Valley, it’s a good idea to follow this advice when using your IRA to make a purchase.
+As tempting as a real estate purchase might be in California, it’s a good idea to follow this advice when using your IRA to make a purchase.
 Just as is the case with any big investment, it’s always a good idea to check with a qualified financial adviser before you make a purchase to get an independent view of the long term as well as the short term outlook.

 It helps you grow your portfolio using real estate with the tax benefits of the IRA.